Primary Education Schools

 NAGA continues to assist school districts across the country stave off attacks from the outsider change groups.
 As the "Change" movement is built on hate, junk science, intimidation, and out right lies, so is the play book which they operate from.
 For school districts coming under attack, be aware of the following tactics in their play book:

 - Play #1: Find a student(s) to "claim" they have experienced harassment because of the Native themed name and logo of the school.
-In Pennsylvania, radical activist Donna Fann-Boyle offered up her son to do the honors at his Redskins themed school.
-However, when the school district did an investigation, they found evidence of him wearing a Washington Redskins jersey which quickly ended the scam.
-Do NOT accept anything these people throw out their as based in truth.
+Invariably such "claims" have proven to be ginned up by the change advocates.
+Do NOT accept anything these people throw out there as based in truth.

 - Play #2: Lobby the school board to change their Native themed name and logo.
 This usually takes place in the form of letters and emails enlisting an impressive group of organizations and tribal councils stating their opposition to stereotypical "mascots."
 Note, they purposely refer to what is commonly known as a symbol, logo, or emblem as a "mascot" because that term conjures up negative associations.
 Like most Indian people, NAGA opposes true Indian mascots parading around as a sideline cheerleader as well as "cartoonish" imagery which can create a negative stereotype; and like most Indian people, NAGA supports the respectful use of the names and imagery in sports and the mainstream.
 The lobbying efforts of the "Changers" always includes the highly biased and discredited APA studies which can easily be refuted with facts.